The 12 Hallmarks of Aging in Dogs, Explained

-• MTOR generally rises with abundance and supports growth; AMPK tends to rise with energy demand and supports maintenance.
+- mTOR rises with abundance and favors growth; AMPK rises with energy demand and favors maintenance and cleanup.

-• The most meaningful lever for long-term signaling is body composition: excess fat changes hormonal messages and metabolic tone.
+- The biggest long-term lever is body composition: excess fat changes hormonal messages and metabolic tone.

-• Meal patterns matter because constant snacking can keep the body in a persistent “fed” state, even without overeating.
+- Meal patterns matter: constant snacking can keep the body in a persistent "fed" state even without overeating.

-• Movement is a signaling input: consistent activity supports flexibility in how dogs use fuel and recover across the week.
+- Movement is a signal: consistent activity keeps dogs flexible in how they use fuel and recover.

-• Specialty diets can shift signaling, but they should be chosen for the individual dog and monitored with veterinary guidance.
+- Specialty diets can shift signaling but should be chosen per dog and monitored with veterinary guidance.

 The Quiet Biology Behind Appetite, Energy, and Long-term Canine Aging